Composition closed premodel structures and the Kreweras lattice: Introduction

 \section{Introduction}

-A weak factorization system on a category $\mathcal{C}$ consists of a pair of morphisms $(\mathcal{L}, \mathcal{R})$ satisfying lifting and factorization properties, and they make up the backbone of categorical homotopy theory.
-Given two such weak factorization systems $(\mathcal{L}, \mathcal{R})$ and $(\mathcal{L}' ,\mathcal{R}')$, there is an obvious ordering given by inclusion of the right class (equivalently by reverse inclusion of the left class).
+A weak factorization system on a category $\mathcal{C}$ consists of a pair of classes of morphisms $(\mathcal{L}, \mathcal{R})$ satisfying lifting and factorization properties, and they make up the backbone of categorical homotopy theory.\footnote{Readers unfamiliar with categories, weak factorization systems, and model structures may skip to the start of \autoref{sec:prelim} for a brief review and references.} Given two such weak factorization systems $(\mathcal{L}, \mathcal{R})$ and $(\mathcal{L}' ,\mathcal{R}')$, there is an obvious ordering given by inclusion of the right class (equivalently by reverse inclusion of the left class).
 Such an ordered pair was called a \emph{premodel structure} by Barton~\cite{barton}.
 For a premodel structure there is a natural notion of weak equivalence, namely, we define $\mathcal{W} = \RR \circ \LL'$.
 If the class of morphisms $\mathcal{W}$ are closed under the two-out-of-three property, then this is exactly the data of a model structure on $\mathcal{C}$ in the sense of Quillen~\cite{quillen}.

 If the category $\mathcal{C}$ happens to be finite lattice $L$, then the collection of weak factorization systems on $L$ is itself a finite lattice.
 As such, the premodel structures can be described as intervals in this lattice, in particular, the collection of premodel structures on a fixed $L$ form a finite set.
 Among these intervals, one may hope to be able to identify the model structures.
-It was this viewpoint that was taken by the first and third authors along with Osorno and Roitzheim in~\cite{boor}, where this was done for the finial total order $[n] = \{0<1<\cdots <n\}$.
-Such investigations were dubbed as \emph{homotopical combinatorics} in loc. cit.
+It was this viewpoint that was taken by the first and third authors along with Osorno and Roitzheim in~\cite{boor}, where this was done for the finite total order $[n] = \{0<1<\cdots <n\}$.
+Such investigations were dubbed as \emph{homotopical combinatorics} in loc.~cit.

 A key input to this was the identification of the weak factorization systems for $[n]$, which was achieved by Balchin--Barnes--Roitzheim~\cite{bbr} in tandem with work of Franchere--Ormsby--Osorno--Qin--Waugh~\cite{fooqw} under the guise of \emph{transfer systems} via a surprising link to equivariant homotopy theory for the group $C_{p^n}$.
 Namely, homotopy classes of $N_\infty$ operads for $C_{p^n}$ in the sense of~\cite{blumberghill} are in bijection with weak factorization systems on $\Sub(C_{p^n}) \cong [n]$.
 From these results, it is know that the lattice of weak factorization systems for $[n]$ is in bijection with the Tamari lattice (of order $n+1$), and as such the premodel structures are in bijection with intervals of the Tamari lattice.
 Among these intervals, an enumeration was given for the number of model structures.